Phone: (202) 296-5505 Email: info@winvale.com

 By: Stephanie Hagan

 While searching for a contracting opportunity on SAM.gov, you may have glossed over entries that are marked as Sources Sought Notices (SSNs).
-Maybe it's because it's not a formal government solicitation and overall may seem like an underdeveloped opportunity, but we suggest you take a closer look, because Sources Sought Notices play a key role in federal procurement and can increase your odds of winning the opportunity.
+Maybe it's because it's not a Request for Proposal (RFP) and overall may seem like it's not worth your time because it doesn't directly end in contract award, but we suggest you take a closer look.
+Sources Sought Notices play a key role in federal procurement and can increase your odds of winning the opportunity.

 Read More